s-nicas/s-nicas.github.io/_posts/2018-10-22-javascript_functions.markdown

 I’ve heard many people use these two concepts interchangeably -- but they shouldn’t.
 They are two different terms.

-Parameters are variables in functions definition, while arguments are the actual values passed into the function when invoking the function.
+Parameters are variables in functions, while arguments are the actual values passed into the function when invoking the function.

 In our greeting function example, **name** is my parameter, while **Sonia** is my argument.

-One last look at an example before we move on:
+Here is a quick visual:

 ```
 function name(parameters){